mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 ----------------------------

 There is no mapping available for your controller or you want to change an existing mapping?
-You can map your controller by using the Midi Learning Wizard or take full control with the scripting support in Mixxx.
+You can map your controller by using the Controller Wizard or take full control with the MIDI Scripting support in Mixxx.

 .. seealso:: Go to the chapter :ref:`advanced-controller` for detailed informations.